Your community group or business can help us with a Fund Drive!

 Steps to Coordinate a Fund Drive:

 Register Your Event: Let us know what you’re planning to do and when your event is taking place.
 We can provide you with supplies.
-To register your event and coordinate supply pickups please e-mail Kiri at email@example.com.
+To register your event and coordinate supply pickups please email email@example.com.

 Choose Your Location: Be sure that the drop off location is well marked and easy to get to.
 Posting “Food Drive Drop-Off Point” signs.
 Enhance your collection by using Hopelink collection barrels, sleeves, and posters.
 Put these where people can see them, but don’t obstruct foot/vehicular traffic.
 If you’re holding a drive at school consider having barrels inside the entrance where the most foot traffic is.